Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking what problems a customer is looking to solve helps a sales rep understand the customer needs.

-For example, a sales rep for a software company can ask what problems the customer is experiencing with their current system, such as slow performance or lack of integration with other tools.
+A sales rep for a software company can ask what problems the customer is experiencing with their current system, such as slow performance or lack of integration with other tools.

 This allows the sales rep to pitch their software as a solution to these specific problems.